 For me, it's because I am happy with my chosen career path.
 I actually have a job that requires a college education, but, I was able to obtain it due to my job experience.
 So I feel fortunate.
 I also enjoy my free time, so I don't feel I could do college and work at the same time and succeed at both.
 However, I did take an online college course many years later, which I was able to pass with an "A" grade with no problem at all.
 So while I don't want to try again, I know I would be able to.

 5. We Don't Like How College Graduates Look at Us

 While this isn't true of all college graduates, there are those who look down upon those who did not go to college, or, who went but dropped out.
 It's not hard to tell when someone is looking down on us.
 It's not a pleasant feeling and it's completely undeserved.

-I remember one co-worker I had, who had a college education.
+I remember one co-worker who had a college education.
 Despite me being her supervisor, I could tell she was looking down on me because I didn't have a college education, yet, I was her supervisor.
-It was probably one of the reasons why we never got along.
-She also flaunted her education often, which make the situation even worse.
+It was probably one of the reasons we never got along.
+She also flaunted her education often, which made the situation even worse.